MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 - **Microservices architecture:** Separating components into independently deployable services enhances scalability and maintainability, allowing teams to work on different parts of the application simultaneously.

-- **Event-Driven architecture:** Utilizing events to trigger actions allows for decoupled components and real-time processing, making the system more responsive and adaptable to changing data.
+- **Event-driven architecture:** Utilizing events to trigger actions allows for decoupled components and real-time processing, making the system more responsive and adaptable to changing data.

 - **Layered architecture:** Organizing components into layers (presentation, business logic, and data access, for example) promotes separation of concerns and easier maintenance.